Lamps in the movies

 Designer: To be appraised.

-Other versions: This lamp was and is made by many companies.
-Todays editions of this table lamp are most of all made in China and are sold under many names.
-There is no label present, unfortunately.
-The electrical components suggest that it is a lamp that was made in between the late 1970s and early 1980s.
+Other versions: This 1980s Lamella Moon table lamp was and is made by many companies.
+Today’s editions of this table lamp are most of all made in China and are sold under many names.
+There is no label present on this one, unfortunately.
+The electrical components suggest that it is a lamp made in between the late 70s and early 80s.

-This lamp is a copy of the Moon pendant lamp designed by Verner Panton (1926-1989) in 1960.
+This 1980s Lamella Moon table lamp is a copy of the Moon pendant lamp designed by Verner Panton (1926-1989) in 1960.
 Verpan never produced a table lamp.
 However, French designer Henri Mathieu designed a similar table lamp in the 60s, but completely made of aluminium.

 Both Verpan, the Verner Panton company and Mathieu Lustrerie still produce these lamps.
 In 2018 the Moon pendant lamp was available in 5 versions.
 The biggest lamp is 150 cm / 59” wide.

-The “Spirales cinétiques” lamps (kinetic spirals) by Henri Mathieu are available in several versions, all in aluminium.
+The “Spirales cinétiques” lamps (spiral kinetics) by Henri Mathieu are available in several versions, all in aluminium.

-The design of these lamps by Henri Mathieu were inspired by the design of galvanized sheet metal chimney caps, according to his sons Régis website.
+The design of these lamps by Henri Mathieu was inspired by the design of galvanised sheet metal chimney caps, according to his sons Régis website.